formsend/nano/README.md

 }
 ```

 **Note:** While in Beta, API data structure may change.
-Checkouts data is stored in-memory and expire after 12 hours.
+Checkouts data is stored in-memory and expires after 12 hours.

 ---